 that use them.
 While current drives support multiple media

 standards, you can't always mix all media in all drives (DVD+R,

 There's more to fixing computer hardware than any one article

 can cover.
 Yet you'll find that 90% of hardware

 problems are easily fixable.
 This brief article targets that 90%.
 I hope you've found it helpful.

 - - - - - - - - - - - - - - - - - - - - - -

 Howard Fosdick is an independent consultant who supports databases

 and operating systems.
-He fixes old computers for fun and charity.
+He's fixed up old computers for fun and for charity for many years.

 ====> Like this article?
 Please spread the link love to Slashdot, LXer, or wherever!